 During the last nine weeks of school, teachers will submit to administration a summative reflection on the degree of goal attainment and next steps to be implemented.

-2. Observation
+2. Observation Model

 The observation process is one source of evidence to determine teacher effectiveness that includes supervisor and peer observation for each certified teacher.
 Both peer and supervisor observations will use the same instruments.
 The supervisor observation will provide documentation and feedback to measure the effectiveness of a teacher’s professional practice.
 Only the supervisor observation will be used to inform a summative rating.
 Peer observation will only be used for formative feedback on teaching practice in a collegial atmosphere.
 No ratings are given by the peer observer.
 The rationale for each type of observation is to encourage continued professional learning in teaching and learning through critical reflection.

 a.
-Observation Model For Tenured Teachers
+Observation Model For Tenured Teachers and Other Professionals

-For Tenured teachers, there will be:

 Four (4) observations in the three-year summative cycle.
 A minimum of 3 observations conducted by the supervisor and 1 observation conducted by the peer.

 The required peer observation must occur in the final year of the cycle.